moritzshore/rswap/README.md

 `run_swap()` can be further customized with the following parameters:

 -   `swap_file` can be set to a custom name for your SWAP main file (\*.swp)
--   `autoset_output` can be enabled, such that the output of the SWAP model matches your provided observed data
+-   `autoset_output` can be enabled (recomended), such that the output of the SWAP model matches your provided observed data
 -   `timeout` sets the max allowed runtime of SWAP
+-   `force` forces a rebuild of the the rswap project from the source files (WIP)
 -   `verbose` Prints everything the function does to the console with pretty colors

 ## Accessing Data <a name="data"></a>